 Other bits of family history, including Sir Quackly McDuck and the treasure he won from King Macbeth for his support in the war against the English, are borrowed from “The Old Castle’s Secret,” first published in Donald Duck (June 1948).

 In reality, eighteenth-century Scottish merchants traded less in horseradish (the cargo Seafoam was meant to transport for McSue) than African slaves.
-A bit of real-world history that didn’t make it into the comic.
+A bit of real-world history that didn’t make it into the comic book.

 The main hall of Castle McDuck wasn’t based on a real castle but rather the grand hall of Camelot as it appears in Hal Foster’s long-running medieval epic Prince Valiant.